-The Company has classified its cash and cash equivalents as fair value through profit or loss and its accounts receivable as loans and receivable.
+The Company has classified its cash as fair value through profit or loss and its accounts receivable as loans and receivable.
 Accounts payable are classified as other financial liabilities.

 The following table summarizes information regarding the carrying values of the Company's financial instruments: